 All in all, it’s a very decent low-cost option.
 It’s maybe not the sexiest to look at and you’ll want to fork out for one of the alternative mounts but all the features are there, including Full HD video recording.

-Feature check: Full HD recording, 180-degree angle lens, night vision, wired or battery (6400mAh), weatherproof, time-lapse mode, talk and listen.
+Feature check: 24 hour clip storage free.
+Full HD recording, 180-degree angle lens, night vision, wired or battery (6400mAh), weatherproof, time-lapse mode, talk and listen.

 - HomeKit enabled